Burnaby Blues + Roots Festival

 Admission is free!
 Set against the scenic backdrop of Deer Lake Park (get directions), the 2025 Burnaby Blues + Roots Festival promises to be an unforgettable celebration of music, community and culture.
 Join us on Saturday, August 9 for an eclectic lineup featuring legendary artists, rising stars and diverse musicians who will fill the air with soul-stirring melodies and infectious rhythms.

 Whether you're a long-time fan or new to the scene, the Burnaby Blues + Roots Festival offers an inclusive, family-friendly environment with some of the region’s most popular food trucks, a beer garden and more.
 Mark your calendars for a weekend of pure musical magic and vibrant experiences!
-Be sure to visit our friends before the festival at Burnaby Village Museum from noon-3 pm for additional blues and roots music.
+Be sure to visit our friends before the festival at Burnaby Village Museum from 11:30 am-3 pm for additional blues and roots music.

 2025 Lineup